oswaldosantos/sup/en/index.md

 ---

-Panoramic picture of our friends of [Juegos translúcidos](https://www.juegostranslucidos.com/)
+Panoramic image of our friends of [Juegos translúcidos](https://www.juegostranslucidos.com/)